zitadel/zitadel/docs/docs/examples/login/react.md

 ![Assign the "admin" role to your user](/img/react/project-authz.png)

+If you want to read your users roles from user info endpoint, make sure to enable the checkbox in your project.

 ## React setup

 Now that you have configured your web application on the ZITADEL side, you can proceed with the integration of your React client.